TokenScript-Framework/papers/src/Cheque/send_token_by_identifier.md

 # Protocol

-- We assume that both Alice and Bob know Bob's identifier 𝑖.
+- We assume that both Alice and Bob know Bob's identifier *i*.
-- We use 𝑔<sup>𝑥</sup> to denote the generator element, 𝑔, taken 𝑥 times as apposed to *G·x* in some other works (when using elliptic curve notation).
+- We use multiplicative group notation.
+Thus *G<sup>x</sup>* denotes the generator element, *G*, taken *x* times as apposed to *G·x* in some other works (when using additive group notation as normally done over elliptic curves).

 ## Identifier Attestation